 On that same day, it was reported in the media that members of Congress would be receiving an automatic pay raise they had budgeted for themselves.
 Every citizen of the United States should be outraged by this!
 If we cannot afford to feed our soldiers, we certainly cannot afford to increase the salaries of our “political elite.”

 — Janell Perkins

-Origins: This item about breakfast no longer being provided to U.S. troops deployed overseas has some elements of truth to it, but not to the extent suggested by the example reproduced above.
-It isn't true that, due to Congressional raises or fiscal cliff-related budget cuts, breakfast has been completely eliminated for all U.S. troops stationed outside the U.S. It is true that "hot chow" breakfasts have been replaced with MREs (Meals Ready to Eat) at some U.S. bases in Afghanistan because those areas are preparing for a transition to local control.
+This item about breakfast no longer being provided to U.S. troops deployed overseas dates back to January 2013 and had some elements of truth to it, but not to the extent suggested by the example reproduced above.
+It isn’t true that, due to Congressional raises or fiscal cliff-related budget cuts, breakfast has been completely eliminated for all U.S. troops stationed outside the U.S. It is true that “hot chow” breakfasts have been replaced with MREs (Meals Ready to Eat) at some U.S. bases in Afghanistan because those areas are preparing for a transition to local control.